clclab/clc-labs/lab-5-evolutionary-dynamics/lab-5.md

 # Goals

-Last week, we read a paper by \cite{Savage2015}.
-In this computer lab we will study one of their methods in more detail.
-By the end of this lab you will understand:
+Last week we had some first-hand experience with music and language features.
+This week we will study in more detail at the phylogenetic analysis.
+Specifically, we'll take a close look at the methods used by \cite{Savage2015} to find statistical universals.
+By the end of this lab you will know about:

-* how to construct probabililistic models of evolutionary dynamics;
+* probabilistic models of evolutionary dynamics;
-* what a Markov process is;
-* what a maximum likelihood solution is.
+* fitting these models to phylogenetic trees

-# Theory
+# Introduction

-In their paper, \cite{Savage2015} try to find so called *statistical universals* in the world's music.
-To do this, they make use of the *Garland Encyclpedia of World Music*.
-Earlier, \cite{Brown2013} proposed a list of candidate universals.
-Savage et al. use a two music classification schemes to operationalize these candidate universals in the shape of 32 binary (only having two possible states; e.g. 1 and 0 or present and absent) features.
-Using this scheme, Savage et al. represent each song as a vector indicating the presence or absence of each of the 32 features.
+In their paper, \cite{Savage2015} look for so called *statistical universals* in the world's music.
+In earlier work, \cite{Brown2013} proposed a comprehensive list of candidate universals in music.
+Savage et al. take up the challenge of *empirically* testing the validity of these candidate universals.
+The empirical data used in their study is a set of recordings accompanying the *Garland Encyclopedia of World Music* (GEWM), chosen for the wide geographical and cultural coverage of this dataset.

-For example, let's assume a simple encoding scheme with three features: 1) the presence of lyrics 2) the use of multiple instruments 3) use of percussion.
-Using this scheme, we can *encode* a song as a vector of features.
-Let's say $\mathbf{1}$ means a feature is present and $\mathbf{0}$ means a feature is absent.
+One major issue for the identification of musical universals is one that we encountered last week: music from all over the world is so tremendously diverse, how are we to identify any universals *at all*?
+Brown and Jordania argue that absolute universals in human cultural phenomena, that is a feature that occurs without fail in every instance of the phenomenon at any time, do not exist.
+Instead, they promote the search for statistical universals.

 \begin{itemize}
-\action Listen to recordings in the materials folder.
-Encode each recording as a vector of three numbers, using our simple classification scheme.
+\askstar What is a statistical universal?
+\askstar Can you think of an example of an absolute universal?
 \end{itemize}

+As \cite{Savage2015} point out, another issue that's particular to the identification of *statistical* universals, is the fact that different cultures have different degrees of historical relatedness.
+This is an issue for statistical analysis, because the occurrence of features in different cultures cannot be treated as independent.
+To overcome this, Savage et al. treat the different recordings as the products of *cultural* evolution and resort to special kind of analysis that models the *evolutionary dynamics*.
+This analysis can be used to predict what the expected occurrence of features would be if the evolution had been running for a long time.
+In this lab, we'll go through this analysis step by step.

+# Finding musical universals

+Savage et al. propose 32 *binary* features (features that can have just two possible values: ***1*** for present and ***0*** for absent) to empirically test the validity of many of the candidate universals proposed by \cite{Brown2013}.
+Using this classification scheme, Savage et al. *encode* each recording as a vector indicating the presence or absence of each of the 32 features.

+\begin{itemize}
+\ask Which of the following features of an organism are binary?
+\begin{itemize}
+\item The color of the organism's hair.
+\item The organism's average walking speed.
+\item Whether the organism is bipedal.
+\item The amount of wings on the organism.
+\item The ability to remain under water for longer than 5 minutes.
+\end{itemize}
+\end{itemize}

+With a binary classification scheme, Savage et al. encoded each recording in the GEWM as a vector of zeros and ones.
+This representation can be treated as the recording's genotype.
 We can view this encoding as a genotype, representing the particular traits that are active in a particular recording.
 We now have a representation that can be subjected to evolutionary analysis.

+As a simplified example, let's assume a classification scheme with three binary features: 1) the presence of lyrics 2) the use of multiple instruments 3) use of percussion.
+Using this scheme, we can encode a song as a vector of features.
+Let's say that a value of $\mathbf{1}$ indicates the presence of a feature and a value of $\mathbf{0}$ indicates its absence.

 In order to find statistical universals, Savage et al. used phylogenetic analysis methods.